This post is also available in:

 Long answer

-It’s unbelievable how fast a lie takes off when it starts on the BBC.
-On May 20, 2025, a UN spokesperson claimed that 14,000 babies in Gaza were at risk of dying within 48 hours.
 Sounds horrifying, right?
 Only problem — it wasn’t true.
-UN officials later walked it back, saying it was actually a highly hypothetical worst-case scenario stretched over a full year, not a 48-hour death sentence.
-The numbers and timeline were completely wrong.
-But that didn’t stop the BBC from running with it — and within hours, it was everywhere: headlines, social media, even quoted in parliament.
+UN officials later walked it back, saying it was actually a highly hypothetical worst-case scenario stretched over a full year, not a 48-hour death toll.
+The numbers and timeline were totally wrong.
+But the BBC ran with it anyway — and within hours, it was everywhere: headlines, social media, even quoted in parliament.

-The BBC has a long habit of jumping the gun when it comes to Israel — and getting it wrong.
-In 2002, they pushed the “Jenin massacre” story, claiming hundreds were killed — turns out fewer than 60 died, mostly armed militants.
-In 2014, they ran with claims that Israel targeted kids on a Gaza beach, but later footage showed the area was being used by Hamas and the IDF misidentified the group — a tragic mistake, not a war crime.
+In 2014, they ran with claims that Israel targeted kids on a Gaza beach, but later footage showed the area was being used by Hamas and the IDF misidentified the group — a tragic mistake not a war crime.

-In 2024, they repeated the same pattern with a hospital strike, reporting Hamas figures without proof and implying war crimes based on speculation, not evidence.
-And in 2025, they aired a Gaza documentary narrated by a Hamas official’s son, filled with mistranslations and propaganda — it was so biased, they eventually had to pull it.
-Yet again, facts came second to the headline.
+And in 2025, they aired a Gaza documentary narrated by a Hamas official’s son, full of mistranslations and propaganda — it was so biased, they eventually had to pull it.